Discretionary Housing Payments (DHPs)

 Discretionary Payment Claim Form Notes (PDF Document, 95.16 Kb)

-If you would prefer us to send you an application form or you need further advice please contact the Benefits Team, our number is at the side of this page.
+If you would prefer us to send you an application form or you need further advice please contact the Benefits Team by email or by phone.
+Our contact details are at the side of this page.

 When we receive your application, some of the things we will consider when deciding whether to award a DHP or DCTS are: